GraceShieh00/Intro-to-IM/Final Project/readme.md

 ![](55.png)
 ![](44.png)
 ![](33.png)
 A bonus picture of the gallery 'under construction'- when it's still work in process!
-Refer to the gallery for more pictures- before and after the modification!
+Refer to the program for more pictures- before and after the modification!